-You can grab a copy of my presentation (“I wouldn’t start from here”) from daveyp.com/blog/stuff/uksg2012/ (PDF or PPTX).
+You can grab a copy of my presentation (“I wouldn’t start from here”) from daveyp.com/files/stuff/uksg2012/ (PDF or PPTX).

 Claire Gravely wrote up a summary of the session for the UKSG blog.